 Eyes on the prize

-But despite the rocky financial entree into adulthood, Millennials — roughly defined as those born between 1980 and 1999 — have a lot going for them.
-They’re quick on the draw with technology, generally display more entrepreneurial drive than previous generations, and have an “intense curiosity” and mission to succeed, said Sophia Bera, a Millennial and founder of Gen Y Planning.
-“I actually see more opportunities than challenges,” she added.
+Despite the rocky financial entree into adulthood, Millennials — roughly defined as those born between 1980 and 1999 — have a lot going for them.
+They’re quick on the draw with technology, generally display more entrepreneurial drive than previous generations, and have an “intense curiosity” and mission to succeed, says Sophia Bera, a Millennial and founder of Gen Y Planning.
+“I actually see more opportunities than challenges,” she adds.

 Millennials with high-paying jobs would be well-advised to save the bulk of their salary early.
 Even if retirement saving is stalled or slowed later on due to major events in life, such as marriage, children or job loss, the money they invest early will fund a nice nest egg.

-“If they put $50,000 in a 401(k) at age 25 and don’t touch it, assuming a [annual] seven percent return, they’ll have $800,000 or more by the time they’re 65, just through the compound value of money,” said Brandon Honcoop, senior vice president and senior portfolio manager with RBC Wealth Management.
-“I really stress to Millennials that they need to take the long-term approach.
+“If they put $50,000 in a 401(k) at age 25 and don’t touch it, assuming a [annual] seven percent return, they’ll have $800,000 or more by the time they’re 65, just through the compound value of money,” says Angie O’Leary, head of Wealth Planning at RBC Wealth Management-U.S. “I really stress to Millennials that they need to take the long-term approach.
 Every 10 years they delay starting, they have to save double.”

 A new view on the market

-Today’s roller coaster stock market would give any investor pause, but Millennials have extra reason to be leery, said Rick Friedman, senior vice president and financial advisor for RBC Wealth Management.
-“I don’t think they trust the market in general.
-Part of the reason is they’ve never seen a normalized cycle, compared with the Baby Boomer generation, who witnessed the markets climbing during the ’80s and ’90s,” he said.
-“We weren’t having these swings of a hundred points a day, or thousands of points a week.
+Today’s roller coaster stock market would give any investor pause, but Millennials have extra reason to be leery, says Cyndy Ranzau, a wealth strategist at RBC Wealth Management-U.S. “I don’t think they trust the market in general.
+Part of the reason is they’ve never seen a normalized cycle, compared with the Baby Boomer generation, who witnessed the markets climbing during the ’80s and ’90s,” she says.
+“We weren’t having these swings of a hundred points a day, or thousands of points a week.”

-Stock market volatility and the sluggish economic environment have left scars on the oldest Millennials, said Honcoop.
-“Coming out of the tech bubble, if they had jobs, they lost them during the tech bust,” he said.
-“They got new jobs in the mid-2000s, only to lose them again during the recession.
-They’ve been burned twice and in some cases, forced to dip into money that they might have looked at for the long term.”
+Stock market volatility and the sluggish economic environment have left scars on the oldest Millennials, says O’Leary.
+“Many were trying to launch their career during the chaos of the tech bubble while watching their parents lose their jobs,” she says.
+“And then they had to navigate a similar landscape with the Great Recession and now the pandemic.
+They’ve been burned several times in their careers, and in some cases, forced to dip into money that they might have looked at for the long term.”

-As a result, Honcoop said when Millennials do invest in the market, they tend to be too conservative for their age.
+As a result, O’Leary says when Millennials do invest in the market, they tend to be too conservative for their age.
 Often, they choose the same asset allocation as their parents, who are a couple of decades closer to retirement.
-To simplify age-appropriate asset allocation, he recommends target date funds, which are in most company-sponsored retirement plans.
+To simplify age-appropriate asset allocation, she recommends target date funds, which are in most company-sponsored retirement plans.

 These funds are targeted to a specific retirement year and allocate a mix of equities and bonds that start out more aggressive to promote growth and, as the investor nears retirement age, adjust in favor of bonds in order to reduce the possibility of extensive losses approaching retirement.

-Friedman also recommended target date funds for Millennials as a solid place to start investing.
-“It gives them the ability to be fully allocated without having to monitor it every day,” he said.
+Ranzau also recommends target date funds for Millennials as a solid place to start investing.
+“It gives them the ability to be fully allocated without having to monitor it every day,” she says.
 Rebalancing is not necessary because the fund does it for you.

-Bera agreed that retirement investing doesn’t have to be complicated with worries about whether an 80-20 mix of stocks and bonds is better than 75-25.
-“I tell Millennials that the main thing is to get into your 401(k),” she said.
+Bera agrees that retirement investing doesn’t have to be complicated with worries about whether an 80-20 mix of stocks and bonds is better than 75-25.
+“I tell Millennials that the main thing is to get into your 401(k),” she says.
 “Asset accumulation is more important than asset allocation in the early years.”

 Multitasking retirement planning